TomaDumitrescu/InvertedIndex/src/README.md

 increasing the scalability

 4) Printing data in [a-z].txt files:
-This is done sequentially, after the natural barrier created by join().
-For every letter ? from range a-z, the file "?.txt" is created.
+This is done in parallel, after sorting in the reducer operation.
+For every letter ? from range red_start2, red_end_2, the file "?.txt" is created.
 The multiset ? is traversed to get the keys, so that the pairs (string, set<int>) are 2-criterium sorted, and for each key from the multiset, get the id sets from global_maps[? - ascii_int('a')], where ascii_int('a') = 97.

 ## Optimizations: